mklomp/mirte-sd-image-tools/README.md

    ```
    # su mirte
    ```
-4. You can now find all zoef repositories in /usr/local/src/mirte
+4. You can now find all Mirte repositories in /usr/local/src/mirte
    ```
    $ ls /usr/local/src/mirte
    ```